Product Lifecycle Support

 Support Ends

-BMC Discovery holds all its EOL data in an internal EOL tool.
-This tool executes scripts which scrap vendor's web sites to extract EOL data and discover new releases.
-Due to the free-form nature of the World Wide Web, the gathering of EOL data from some vendors or publishers still has to be done manually.
-This tool also uses AI to identify missing version numbers, predict when the next release is likely to happen and derive new EOL entries from existing ones.
-We are also heavily reliant on customers providing us with the results of queries in CSV format to assist in identifying the gaps and in discovering new product versions.
+BMC Discovery maintains all its EOL data in an internal EOL tool.
+This tool runs scripts to scrape vendor sites for EOL information and to detect new releases.
+Because web content can be unstructured, some EOL data still needs to be collected manually.
+The tool also uses AI to identify missing version numbers, predict likely release dates, and derive new EOL entries from existing data.
+Additionally, customer-provided query results in CSV format are essential for identifying data gaps and discovering new product versions.

 Tailored Extended Support